I Cannot Even Believe It... Taming My Nemesis?

 • We can love what we do, we can love our business, we can love our work, we can love everything right?
 But if it’s work or money related, we may take it seriously sometimes...
 So we need time for play.
 We cannot pour from an empty cup!
 We cannot run a business if we do not fill our own cup first.
 Putting on our oxygen mask FIRST is part of our job description.
 Fun is not "getting in the way" of our goals, it supports our goals.
 A joyful outlook PAVES the way.
 Feeling GOOD expedites creative problem solving.

 I am out here trying to change my beliefs and I have massive goals, so I cannot afford to allow my mind to weigh me down.

-I'll leave you with this thought-provoking quote on this already post...
+I'll leave you with this thought-provoking quote on this already long post...

 “I refuse to accept other people’s ideas of happiness for me.
 As if there’s a ‘one size fits all’ standard for happiness.” – Kanye West

 Thank you for taking the time to share this journey with me by reading about my nonsense.
-If I can inspire anyone to not use any diagnosis as a life-ender... rather... as a possibility of what your strengths are, I did my job on this planet.
+If I can inspire anyone to not use any diagnosis as a life-ender... rather... as a possibility of what your strengths are (which should be harnessed, not villified or viewed as resistance whcih is only the case where insecurity/inpetitude/lack of awareness exists), I did my job on this planet.